rur/treetop/README.markdown

     |__________________________|        |__________________________|

 A 'View' is a template string (usually file path) paired with a handler function.
-Defining a 'SubView' creates a new template + handler pair associated with an embedded block.
-HTTP endpoints can then be constructed for various page configurations.
+Defining a SubView creates a new template-handler pair associated with an embedded block.
+Treetop executors can construct a `http.Handler` instance for a given view.
+This binds together all associated templates and functions into a single web endpoint.

-The code below extends this example to bind the routes `"/content_a"` and `"/content_b"` with composite handlers.
+The code below extends this example.
+It binds the routes `"/content_a"` and `"/content_b"` with two handlers that share the same base, nav and sidebar templates.

     base := treetop.NewView(
         "base.html", BaseHandler)